 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have an asthma or a sulfite allergy.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma or a sulfite allergy.
 Tell your doctor if you have bleeding problems, diabetes, or rheumatoid arthritis.
-Make sure your doctor knows about all eye problems (such as corneal problems, dry eye syndrome) or surgeries you have had.
+Make sure your doctor knows about all eye problems (such as cornea problems or dry eye syndrome) or surgeries you have had.

-- Tell your doctor if you have any allergies to other medicines, especially to aspirin, phenylacetic acid, and other NSAIDs (such as diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Voltaren®).
+- Tell your doctor if you have had an allergic reaction to other medicines, especially to aspirin, phenylacetic acid, or other NSAIDs (such as diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

-- Using this medicine may increase risk of having keratitis and corneal (front part of the eye) problems.
-Stop using this medicine and check with your eye doctor right away if you have blurred vision, changes in vision, or eye redness, irritation, or pain while using this medicine.
+- This medicine may cause keratitis or problems with the cornea.
+Check with your eye doctor right away if you have blurred vision, changes in vision, or eye redness, irritation, or pain.

 - If your symptoms do not improve or if they get worse, call your doctor.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: